The Beast of Hollow Mountain: Plot

-While Panchito is in the swamp, he is discovered by the Allosaurus, which chases him across a river and to the small cottage, where Sarita intercepts him.
+While Panchito is in the swamp, he is discovered by the Allosaurus, which chases him across a river and to the cottage, where Sarita intercepts him.
 The two decide to hide in the cottage, but the Allosaurus arrives and breaks through the roof.
 As it feels around for the two, Sarita keeps it away be stabbing at it with a long pole.
 But the Allosaurus knocks it out of her hand and continues to attack them.
 Jimmy then arrives and distracts the Allosaurus with gunfire, causing it to chase Jimmy instead.
-He orders Sarita and Pancho to get out of the cottage and while they flee to Panchito's horse Jimmy leads the Allosaurus toward a mountain.
-While Jimmy is hiding, he notices Enrique's arrival and tries to warn him, but the sight of the Allosaurus causes his horse to buck and throw him off.
+He orders Sarita and Pancho to get out of the cottage, and while they flee to Panchito's horse, Jimmy leads the Allosaurus toward a mountain.
+While Jimmy is hiding, he notices Enrique's arrival and tries to warn him, but the sight of the Allosaurus causes Enrique's horse to buck and throw him off.
 The Allosaurus chases Enrique across a swamp and onto a plain, where Jimmy pulls him up.
 The two flee on Ryan's horse and are forced to slide down a steep slope, where they are thrown off at the bottom.
 The Allosaurus follows them down and into a small cave on the side of the Hollow Mountain.
-The Allosaurus reaches in, and despite Jimmy stabbing its arm with a knife the Allosaurus grabs and strangles Enrique to death.
-Jimmy is saved by the arrival of Sarita and Panchito, who have gathered Felipe, Don Pedro and other cowboys who fire at the Beast to distract it.
+The Allosaurus reaches in, and despite Jimmy stabbing its arm with a knife, the Allosaurus grabs and strangles Enrique to death.
+Jimmy is saved by the arrival of Sarita and Panchito, who have gathered Felipe, Don Pedro, and other cowboys who fire at the Beast to distract it.
 While the Allosaurus is distracted by them, Jimmy and Felipe head over to the tar pit where Jimmy enters after shooting the Allosaurus again.
-Jimmy throws his lasso around a tree branch, hoists himself upwards on the rope, and begins to swing back and forth, barely out of the Allosauruss reach.
+Jimmy throws his lasso around a tree branch, hoists himself upwards on the rope, and begins to swing back and forth, barely out of the Allosaurus's reach.
 After a few attempts to attack Jimmy, the Allosaurus walks forward a few steps and gets its feet caught in the tar.
-It roars helplessly as it begins to sink down into the tar while Jimmy is reunited with Sarita, Panchito, Felipe, Don Felipe and the others.
-Jimmy and the others watch as the Allosaurus, roaring in agony, sinks and drowns in the tar pit.
+It roars helplessly as it begins to sink down into the tar while Jimmy is reunited with Sarita, Panchito, Felipe, Don Felipe, and the others.
+They watch as the Allosaurus, roaring in agony, sinks and drowns in the tar pit.
 They stare at the pit for a few seconds and then walk slowly toward their horses, secure in the knowledge that their town is safe.